peteraldaron/fsechw/README.md

 The main function tests values for f(n) where n=0..19, 123456789012345678 (example) and UINT64_MAX.
 The algorithm uses dynamic programming, where the factors are first decomposed top-bottom, then the values of the factors are reconstructed bottom-up, which yields the final value of the function.
+The actual runtime of the whole main function is less than 0.01s with -O3 flag on gcc 6 according to $time, which puts the runtime in the ms range.
 For more details, please see comments in file.